-Photography has been a part of my life since way back in the 70's when I was a teenager.
+Photography has been a part of my life since I was a teenager in the 70's.
 As part of my Printing Apprenticeship I worked in the Reprographic Department which included a conventional black and white darkroom, where I learned how to process film, enlarge, dodge and burn and hand develop prints.
 Ironically I was proficient with the darkroom side of things long before I had ever taken a photograph.
 And so began my photographic journey.

 I love photographing architecture, concrete and glass especially.
 60's Brutalist as found at The Barbican a particular favourite.
 I love finding shapes and angles within the buildings, straight lines are my speciality.
 With so many studios popping up and literally 100's of models available I do enjoy attending model shoots and covering styles ranging from fashion and glamour through to fine art nudes.
 I also love photographing water and capturing the many shapes and forms that can be created.
 When lucky enough to get a pass, I can also be found in 'the pit' at gigs and have had some great times photographing some great bands.